Selection Guide

 Applications

-General purpose, industrial furnaces, oxidizing atmospheres.
+Food service, industrial furnaces, HVAC, automotive, oxidizing atmospheres.

 Type J